Vece Paes

-Vece Paes (30 April 1945 – 14 August 2025) was an Indian field hockey player.
-He was a midfielder.
-He was also a sports physician and sports administrator.
-Paes was part of the Indian hockey team that won the bronze medal at the 1972 Munich Olympics.
+Vece Paes (30 April 1945 – 14 August 2025) was an Indian field hockey player, sports physician, surgeon, and sports administrator.
+Paes played the role of a midfielder on the Indian hockey team that won the bronze medal at the 1972 Munich Olympics.
 He was a sports medicine expert and held positions in various sports bodies, including the BCCI and ACC.

 Early life and education

 Paes was a Goan Christian, born on 30 April 1945 in Goa, formerly Portuguese India.
 His father and three siblings were doctors.
 He did his schooling at St. Joseph’s Boys' School, Bangalore from 1951 to 1962 and later, moved back to Kolkata for his pre-university at St. Xavier's College from 1963 to 1964 and Presidency University from 1964 to 1965.

 He completed his MBBS at Nil Ratan Sircar Medical College and Hospital in 1974.
 He also practiced general surgery from 1974 to 1983 and later, specialised in corporate and sports medicine (1984–2000).